dleehr/mspacman-py/NOTES.md

 ## 2023-01-19

 Animations.
 Looked like only top right and bottom right tiles actually change but that's not true.
 The back of the face does change a tiny bit - not much but it's yellow.
 Transcribed the fully-open sprite, next need to do the fully closed and cycle the animation when moving.
-Then comes flipping and vertical.
+Did that, next comes flipping and vertical.